glassworks/course-raytracer-en/README.md

 * You will need to overcome performance issues
 * You will need to deliver a product that is truly useful to your customer

 For this project, we are throwing you in at the deep end and asking you to design complex mathematical software!
-This isn't because we're sadistic; in fact, there are a number of really important and useful skills that should result from this exercise:
+This isn't because we're mean; in fact, there are a number of really important and useful skills that should result from this exercise:

 * The ability to translate a mathematical principle into an engineering problem
 * Choosing and implementing good data structures, design patterns, and adopting a clean architecture.